RFK Racing: Truck No. 09 history

 Chuck Hossfeld drove the final race of 2000 at California Speedway in the No. 49 as a third Roush entry in preparation to take over the No. 50 from Greg Biffle in the 2001 season.
 He finished 31st after losing an engine during the event.

 The No. 33 truck began running in 2005 as a research and development entry for Ford.
 Bobby East attempted three races in the truck but failed to qualify for two of them.
 He crashed out of his only start at Phoenix, finishing 30th.
-Mark Martin ran the Ford 200, where he started 14th and finished 8th with sponsorship from Stonebridge Life Insurance.
+Mark Martin ran the Ford 200, where he started fourteenth and finished eighth with sponsorship from Stonebridge Life Insurance.

 Joey Clanton began the 2008 season driving the No. 09 full-time in 2008 with Zaxby's sponsoring, but after the season-opening race, he was released.
 Travis Kvapil returned to Roush and shared this ride with Bobby East and John Wes Townley for the rest of the season.
 Jamie McMurray piloted the truck at the fall Martinsville race.
 Kvapil managed two top-five finishes at Dover and New Hampshire during the season.
 Roush shut down the No. 09 team after the 2008 season.